By James Grafton, Market Insights Basiq

 ANZ invested $25.9m into CashRewards 13

-DIY The DIY approach is to build the product internally.
+The DIY approach is to build the product internally.
 This relies heavily on having a solid technical infrastructure to build upon, the right people to execute and also senior management buy-in to fund the project.
 Each Bank has large digital teams who look to improve the Banks’ customer facing offerings – specifically their banking apps.
 Some examples of DIY are below:

 NAB produced the ‘Straight Up’ card – a no interest credit card that is simply a monthly fee.
 It feels and looks a lot like a credit card, as opposed to a BNPL product.